A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Coalgebras over topological operads

-Here, $\left[c_i^{-1}(t)\right]$ denotes the point in the $i$-th wedge factor of $S^n \vee ... \vee S^n$ followed by its inclusion as the $i$-th factor of the wedge.
-So defined, the maps $\nabla_r(c)$ are pointed, continuous and turn this into a morphism of operads.
-The fact that this is a morphism of operads is straightforward to check and left to the reader. \end{proof}
+Here, $\left[c_i^{-1}(t)\right]$ denotes the class of $c_i^{-1}(t)$ as the corresponding point in the $i$-th factor of the wedge $S^n \vee ... \vee S^n$.
+So defined, the maps $\nabla_r(c)$ are pointed, continuous and turn $\nabla$ into a morphism of operads.
+These last assertions are straightforward to check and left to the reader. \end{proof}

 We prove next that the little $n$-cubes coalgebra structure on the sphere $S^n$ just described induces the little $n$-cubes coalgebra structure on an arbitrary $n$-fold reduced suspension.